jitsi/handbook/docs/dev-guide/android-sdk.md

 ## Dropbox integration

-To setup the Dropbox integration, follow these steps:
+To set up the Dropbox integration, follow these steps:

 1. Add the following to the app's AndroidManifest.xml and change `<APP_KEY>` to your Dropbox app key: